-Did you ever wonder who benefits when schools delay teaching English to Hispanic children, forcing them to learn most of their lessons in Spanish,
+Did you ever wonder who benefits when schools delay teaching English to Hispanic children, forcing them to learn most of their lessons in Spanish, instead?

 Certainly not the children, who often spend six or seven years languishing in so-called bilingual education programs that, according to recent studies by Mark Lopez of the University of Maryland, increase their likelihood of dropping out, make it less likely they will go on to college and depress their wages over their lifetime.

 Nonetheless, state and local governments spend an estimated $8 billion a year on these programs.
 That may change when California voters go to the polls on June 2 to approve Proposition 227, an initiative to replace bilingual education in the state with intensive English instruction for children who don’t yet speak it.
 But one man stands in the way: billionaire Spanish-language TV executive A. Jerrold Perenchio.

 Last week, campaign disclosure forms revealed that Perenchio gave $1.5 million to a group fighting to maintain Spanish as the primary language of instruction for California’s 1.4 million non-English-speaking Hispanic students.
 That’s twice as much as the proponents of Proposition 227, “English for the Children,” have spent for the entire campaign.

 Why is Perenchio so desperate to keep Hispanic kids ignorant of English?
 Simple.
 He doesn’t want to lose them as customers.
 You see, Perenchio heads Univision Communications (the parent company of WGBO-Ch.
 66 in Chicago), the largest Spanish-language media company in the United States.